mammasmias/ARTn-Plugin/README.md

-# ARTn-plugin-QE
+# plugin-ARTn

-This is a working repo for the current version of the ARTn plugin; currently it can only be used with Quantum ESPRESSO
+This is a working repo for the current version of the plugin-ARTn; currently it can be used with Quantum ESPRESSO and LAMMPS

 ## Contains: